FuelTheBurn/OLTA-Optimizing-bait-seLection-for-TArgeted-sequencing/README.md

 # Finding a bait cover
 The program takes in a "modified" fasta file, in this example, it is megaresParitions/megaresClean25E4.txt

-NOTE, THIS TAKES DOES NOT TAKE IN A FASTA FILE, I WILL EXPLAIN LATER HOW TO CONVERT A FASTA FILE TO A "MODIFIED" FASTA FILE
+NOTE: THIS TAKES DOES NOT TAKE IN A FASTA FILE, I WILL EXPLAIN LATER HOW TO CONVERT A FASTA FILE TO A "MODIFIED" FASTA FILE

 The input reading is done with c++ cin